We offer one excursion or activity per day according to the schedule below, which is included in the 'All Inclusive' price.

 The Land of the Szeklers

 The Székely (Szekler) people have their distinctive architecture, language and culture.
 In many of their villages, craftsmen still pass down their skills from generation to generation.
 We will visit workshops of weavers and wood-carvers, and an ancient, yet functional water-mill.
-The local cemetary reveals the old pagan custom of using totems rather than crosses on the graves.
+The local cemetary reveals the custom of using totems rather than crosses on the graves.

 The Szeklers are Hungarians, and your guide will help to communicate and explain the many peculiarities of this colourful part of Transylvania and of its people.